 - ARB members should be familiar with the three approaches to value and be able to make reasoned conclusions based on this knowledge.
 Additionally, they need to have a solid grasp of their local economies.

-- Unequal appraisal: The Texas Property Tax Code states the following in Section 41.43 Protest of Determination of Value or Inequality of Appraisal
+- Unequal appraisal: The Texas Property Tax Code states the following in Section 41.43 amoxicillin 500 mg for sale Protest of Determination of Value or Inequality of Appraisal

 (b) A protest on the grounds of unequal appraisal of property shall be determined in favor of the protesting party unless the appraisal district establishes that: